AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

     </tbody>
    </table>

-1. Click `Update` to add the update to the Workfront object.
+1. Click **Update** to add the update to the Workfront object.

    >[!NOTE]
    >
+   >
+   >
+   ><!--   >
-   >A small pop-up window will appear for seven seconds after clicking Update, allowing you to undo the update and return to the editing pane before the update is posted.
-The update will be posted if you dismiss the undo pop-up, wait for it to disappear, or navigate away from the page.
+   >A small pop-up window will appear for seven seconds after clicking   >
+   ><strong>Update</strong>, allowing you to undo the update and return to the editing pane before the update is posted.
+The update will be posted if you dismiss the undo pop-up, wait for it to disappear, or navigate away from the page.   >
+   >-->   >
+   >

 1. To reply to an update, see [Reply to updates](../../workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md).